 - Crime scene footage shows somebody other than you in the act of committing the crime

-- An alibi witness or physical proof shows you were not at the crime scene when it occurred
+- An alibi witness or physical evidence shows you were not at the crime scene when it occurred

 If your attorney presents solid exculpatory evidence on your behalf, the prosecutor should drop the case against you.
 Yet, some prosecutors will only be convinced to drop the charges if they’ve been presented with overwhelming exculpatory evidence.
 This is more common when the police have no other suspects to charge.